charliespy/US-Power-Outages-Analysis/README.md

 # Final Model
 ### Model Selecting and Features
 After thorough experimentation and iterative model development, the final predictive model employs a random forest regressor, chosen for its ability to handle a diverse range of features and potential interactions.
-Unlike logistic regression, the random forest model offers more tunable hyperparameters, making it well-suited for optimizing predictive performance.
+Unlike linear regression, the random forest model offers more tunable hyperparameters, making it well-suited for optimizing predictive performance.

 ### Feature Preprocessing
 - **Cyclical Month Encoding (`OUTAGE.MONTH`):** To capture seasonal patterns effectively, we introduced a cyclical encoding transformation using sine and cosine functions.
 This enhancement allows the model to better understand the temporal aspect of power outage occurrences.